ISMAIL-54/OverTheWire-challenges/Bandit.md

 ![bandit15_02](/Img/Bandit/bandit15_02.png)

     User: bandit16
     Password: kSkvUpMQ7lBYyCM4GBPvCvT1BfWRy0Dx

 -------------------------------------------------------------------------------------------------------
 ### Level 16 &rarr; Level 17
-As the website indicates, top-level credentials can be obtained by sending the current password to **localhost** in the range of ports **31000** to **32000**.
+As the website indicates, next level credentials can be obtained by sending the current password to **localhost** in the range of ports **31000** to **32000**.
-First, we need to scan the ports to find out which of these ports has a listening server, we'll do this using **nmap** tool :
+First, we need to scan the ports to find out which of them have a listening server, we'll do this using **nmap** tool :

     nmap -sV -p31000-32000 localhost